Mdanishnadeem/Stock-Price-Prediction/README.md

 Timestep

-As required for time-series analysis we chose a timestep of 60 days as input for predicting the value of next days opening price
+As required for time-series analysis we chose a timestep of 60 days as input for predicting the value of next days opening price.
-We divided and reshaped our training data accordingly into a 3-D array Final dimensions of the array was (1198,60,5) which indicated 1198 – instances, 60 samples in each batch and 5 variables Similarly we repeated the process for the test data and the dimensions were (19,60,5)
+We divided and reshaped our training data accordingly into a 3-D array.
+Final dimensions of the array was (1198,60,5) which indicated 1198 – instances, 60 samples in each batch and 5 variables.
+Similarly we repeated the process for the test data and the dimensions were (19,60,5).

 Data was cleaned and scaled down ready for the model training

-Algorithm chosen – LSTM
+Algorithm chosen – LSTM,
-LSTM specifications - Four LSTM Layers with 70 neurons in each layer were used and we used a dropout regularization of 15% Dropout Regularization was used to avoid the problem of overfitting
+LSTM specifications - Four LSTM Layers with 70 neurons in each layer were used and we used a dropout regularization of 15% Dropout Regularization was used to avoid the problem of overfitting.

 Model Training

-The 4 layers were then fitted on the training data of 5 years Optimizer used – “Adam”
+The 4 layers were then fitted on the training data of 5 years, Optimizer used – “Adam”,
-Loss function – “Mean Squared Error”
+Loss function – “Mean Squared Error”,
-4 layers of LSTM was trained in 100 epochs with  batch size of 32 Early stopping was  used to avoid the problem of overfitting
+4 layers of LSTM was trained in 100 epochs with batch size of 32.
+Early stopping was used to avoid the problem of overfitting

 Model Testing